C# Tuple: How to work with a Tuple in C#?

 • It allows multiple values to be passed to a method with a single parameter.

-• Tuple properties are all readonly which means they cannot be changed once they are created.
+• Tuple properties are read-only, ensuring they cannot be modified after creation.

-• The size of a tuple is fixed as it cannot be changed once defined when the tuple is created.
+• The size of a Tuple is fixed and cannot be changed once created.

 Let’s see an example of creating a Tuple to store User information.